 It wasn't such a humdrum job.
-Every so often, there were incidents when the police had to be summoned because some thief would try to unload stolen goods.
-All items were checked against daily police records, and when stolen items popped up, my boss would casually call out a code word.
-That was my cue to leave quietly, run like hell to the police station at 12th and Pine Streets, and run back with three or four cops.
+There were ever so often incidents when the police had to be summoned because some thief would try to unload stolen goods.
+All items were checked against daily police records and when such items popped up, my boss would call out a code word.
+That was my cue to leave quietly and run like hell to the 12th and Pine Streets police station and run back with three or four cops.
 This was a periodic occurrence.
 On one occasion, a young fellow was trying to pawn a stolen watch.
 One policeman was there.
 The thief said he was thirsty and asked for a glass of water.
 It seemed like a reasonable request.
-However, instead of drinking, he threw the water into the cop's face, ran out of the store, and made good his escape.
+However, instead of drinking, he threw the water into the cop's face, ran out of the store and made good his escape.
 We lost that one.
-Other times, when I arrived with the police, I'd see the thieves' complexions turn pale.
+Other times, when I arrived with the police, I'd see all complexions turn pale.
 On the way out, handcuffed, they promised to "get" me.
 Today, I'd worry a lot about such threats.
-In those days, I was young, and I'd just grin at them.
+In those days, I was young and I'd just grin at them.

-Working late one evening with Sam First, a big, burly man came in and wanted to see a heavy gold chain displayed in the window.
+Working late one evening with Sam First, a big, burly man came in and wanted to see a heavy gold chain that was displayed in the window.
 He didn't look "kosher" to me.
-I held on tightly to one end of the chain and he to the other.
+I held on tightly to one end of the chain and him to the other.
 Suddenly, he yanked it out of my hand and made for the door.
 I reached for the pistol that always hung near the cash register.
 It was not there.
 Brave, little Sam First was standing with his back to the door.
 The gun was in his hand.
-The man turned white, and Meyer was off like an arrow to 12th and Pine.
-Luckily, our store was located at 12th and South Streets, just a block away.
+The man paled in disbelief and Meyer was off like an arrow to 12th and Pine.
+Luckily, our store was just a block away.

 On another occasion, I came very close to killing my boss, Sam.
-Almost all men in that neighborhood, even in those days, owned guns.
+Most men in that neighborhood, even in those days, owned guns.
 They would pawn them on Monday and take them out on Friday and Saturday.
-When they brought them back again the next week, my job was to clean the bullets, wrap them in a newspaper, ticket them, and put them in a drawer.
+When they brought them back again the next week, my job was to clean the bullets, wrap them in newspaper, ticket them and put them in a drawer.
 My carelessness was unforgivable.
 The result could have been tragic.
 I used to check the pistols by pulling the trigger six times.
 Sooner or later, it had to happen.
 There was a live round in one of them.
 There was an explosion!
 A bullet came within an inch of Sam's head and lodged in the wall.
-There was a great commotion, and I was sternly instructed to clean each weapon the correct way.
-As good as my bosses were as teachers, they were not so good after all.
+There was a great commotion and I was sternly instructed to clean each weapon the correct way.
+As good as my bosses were teachers, they were not so good after all.
 They should have known beforehand that I was doing something wrong.